 Students will follow the AQA A-level specification.
 The course is taught across two years and consists of three Human Geography topics, three Physical Geography topics and an externally assessed NEA.

-Human Geography consists of Changing Places, Population & The Environment and Global Systems & Global Governance.
-Students will develop a deep understanding of how the human world works and have the opportunity to question the environments around them.
-Students will consider how different places have different meanings and how agencies influence our perceptions of locations around the planet, how Globalisation has shaped the socio-economic world around us and how population change influences the natural world
+Human Geography consists of Changing Places, Contemporary Urban Environments and Global Systems & Global Governance.
+Students will develop a deep understanding of how the human world works and can question the environments around them.
+Students will consider how various places have different meanings and how agencies influence our perceptions of locations around the planet, how Globalisation has shaped the socio-economic world around us and how population change influences the natural world

 Physical Geography consists of Hazards, Water & Carbon Cycle and Coastal landscapes & Systems.
 A direct follow up from GCSE, students will explore hazards in far greater detail and appreciate how humans respond to hazards in different regions of the world.
 Students will also get to study hazards not included within GCSE.
 Students will also explore how the Water and Carbon Cycles influence life on the entire planet and the delicate relationship between humans and coastal environments in far greater detail.